 Marriott Center Gets a Little Brother

 The Marriott Center is the sixth-largest Division 1 basketball arena in the NCAA.
-With a treasured past, this home to many college basketball record holders, is getting a little brother.
+With a treasured past, this home to many college basketball record holders is getting a little brother.
 The Marriott Center Annex will be located on the east side of the Marriott Center and will house a basketball practice facility.

 BYU has a reputation of producing people who are hard working and want to make a difference in the world.
-The sports programs are no different and building this facility shows the commitment BYU has to bringing out the very best of people whether they are athletes or not.
+The sports programs are no different, and building this facility shows the commitment BYU has to bringing out the very best of people, whether they are athletes or not.

+Tom Holmoe, BYU's athletic director, spoke of his optimistic attitude for what the new facility will bring to the historic programs of men’s and women’s basketball.
 “Both our men’s and women’s teams have been very successful, and this new facility will certainly enhance both programs,” said Holmoe.

-Rex Maughn said, “I love the plans and think it will be a wonderful asset not only for the players but also for the coaches.
+Rex Maughan said, “I love the plans and think it will be a wonderful asset not only for the players but also for the coaches.
 I think the location is just right, and it will be a great thing for the basketball programs and campus.
 We’re proud to be part of it.”

 Writer: Collin W Smith

-Contact: Shauna Valentine (801) 422-8562
+Contact: Shauna Valentine, (801) 422-8562